-The leaves may be starting to put on their autumn show, but it's not time to hang up the gardening tools just yet.
+The leaves may be putting on their autumn show, but it’s not time to hang up the gardening tools just yet.

-Take advantage of the cooler weather to clean up your garden and get it ready for a good growing season next year.
+Take advantage of the cooler weather to clean up your garden and get it ready for next growing season.

 - Look for signs of disease or damage.